agccie/ACI-EnhancedEndpointTracker/docs/install.rst

     apic# moquery -c epmDb -x query-target=subtree -x target-subtree-class=epmIpEp,epmMacEp,epmRsMacEpToIpEpAtt -x rsp-subtree-include=count

-If the running ``mini`` mode and it is exceeding the memory limits, you may see the symptoms below:
+If running ``mini`` mode and it is exceeding the memory limits, you may see the symptoms below:

 * Consistent monitor restarts due to "subscriber no longer running"
 * Monitor restart due to "worker 'w0' not longer active"